Camp Rainbow & Rainbow Kids

 Who will take care of me?

-Two counselors will live with you in your cabin.
+At least two counselors will live with you in your cabin.
 They are there to make sure you are safe and to be your friends.
-There are also nurses and doctors at Camp to make sure you get all the medical care you need.
+There are also nurses and doctors at camp to make sure you get all the medical care you need.

 Where will I sleep?

-When you get to Camp you will move right into your cabin.
-You will share a big room with 5-7 other campers your own age.
-Two counselors will also share the cabin with you.
-The counselors are your teachers, supervisors, and, most importantly, your friends while you are at Camp.
+When you get to camp you will move right into your cabin.
+Every cabin has at least two private showers and toilets in it.
+You will share a big room with anywhere from 7-11 other campers your own age and gender.
+At least two counselors will also share the cabin with you.
+The counselors are your teachers, supervisors, and, most importantly, your friends while you are at camp.

 What will we do for fun?

-Our activities include a climbing wall and low ropes course, arts and crafts, archery, canoeing, fishing, music, horseback riding, tennis, basketball, swimming and our fun evening programs.
+Activities include a climbing wall and low ropes course, zip line, arts and crafts, archery, canoeing, fishing, music, horseback riding, sports, swimming and exciting evening programs.

 Every camper at Camp Rainbow has been a patient at the Center for Cancer and Blood Disorders at Phoenix Children's.
-There may be kids with the same illness that you have or with different medical illnesses.
-Some kids may look totally healthy; others may be bald from chemotherapy.
-Some need medications every day; others do not.
+There may be kids with the same illness as you or with different medical illnesses.
+Some kids may have all their hair and some may be bald from chemotherapy.
+Some need medications every day; others don’t need any at all.
+Everyone is different and that is okay!

 What should I bring to Camp?

-Camp will provide you with a bed, including a mattress.
-You should bring pillows, and either a sleeping bag or sheets and blankets, so you are comfortable.
-You will also need towels, toiletries and clothes for a week.
+Camp will provide you with a bed, including a mattress, pillow, sheets, blanket, and a bath towel.
+You may bring an extra pillow and blanket if you would like so you are comfortable.
+You will need to bring a pool towel, toiletries and clothes for a week.
 Don't forget your swimsuit, a sweatshirt, a flashlight and a water bottle.
 Once you're accepted, you will receive a full list of what to pack.
+Please make sure to LABEL EVERYTHING you bring with your first and last name!

-The following items are not allowed at camp: radios, cell phones, game boys, iPods, video cameras, weapons, tobacco, alcohol and illegal drugs.
+The following items are not allowed at camp: electronics (i.e. iPads, phones, gaming systems), weapons, tobacco, alcohol or illegal drugs.

 Camp Rainbow is accredited by the American Camp Association (ACA), which upholds the highest standards for organized camping.